Max-Derner/pet-diary/README.md

 * records vaccinations and medications administered and when they are next due
 * records any observations you may have had about them that could be useful in diagnosing health conditions (e.g. stopped eating on x date, vomited on x day, etc)

 There will also be a scheduled lambda function which will query the database and check if you have any upcoming appointments or need to administer any medication soon.
 That lambda will then e-mail you with anything you need to be aware of.

+You will also be able to generate summary reports on your pets.
+These can then be sent to your vets, so they are aware of your records, and can more easily diagnose any health issues your pet may have.

 Please follow the links below to navigate to the rest of the READMEs